RetroCro/TurtleWoW-Mods/README.md

 ## Vanilla Multi Monitor Fix
 > [!Note]
-> This is a DLL hook based fix for WoW 1.12 client misbehaving when you have multiple monitors connected with differing supported resolutions.
+> This is a DLL hook based fix for WoW 1.12 client misbehaving when you have multiple monitors connected.

 <details>
 <summary>Vanilla Multi Monitor Fix Install Guide</summary>